InformationUpdates/SMARTFARM/README.md

           2. multiply the sum by 0.0036
           -> 7500 * 0.0036 = 27 megajoules per square meter per day

-4. Wind speed: This is measured in kilometers per hour and needs to be converted if you have it in meters per second or miles per hour.
+4. **Wind speed**: This is measured in **kilometers per hour** and needs to be converted if you have it in meters per second or miles per hour.

-5. Day of year: This asks the calendar day with January 1st as day 1, an example would be May 4th 2020 is 125.
+5. **Day of year**: This asks the calendar day with January 1st as day 1, an example would be May 4th 2020 is 125.

-6. Altitude: This asks for the number of meters above sealevel of your location of measurement, conversion is needed from feet or kilometer.
+6. **Altitude**: This asks for the number of **meters** above sealevel of your location of measurement, conversion is needed from feet or kilometer.

-7. Latitude: This is asked as a decimal value for your location, sometimes it is noted in degrees so you would need to convert it.
+7. **Latitude**: This is asked as a **decimal** value for your location, sometimes it is noted in degrees so you would need to convert it.

-8. Rainfall: This decimal number is the amount of rain on the day of measurement in liters per square meter or milimeters per square meter.
+8. **Rainfall**: This decimal number is the amount of rain on the day of measurement in **liters per square meter** or milimeters per square meter.
 It is the same unit as the result for irrigating your crop.

 Results
 =======